 As a community center for the performing arts, we understand that public health is paramount and we urge everyone to follow the guidelines and protocols put forth by our public health officials.
 For the health and safety of everyone, we respectfully request that you follow CDC recommendations and stay at home if you are feeling ill.
 Social distancing is the best preventative measure available to mitigate the spread of the virus and save lives right now in Southern Colorado,—as well as to ensure the long term well-being of our friends, neighbors, and fellow citizens.

+SCRT's goal will be to rise from the ashes and continue fostering and cultivating the power of the performing arts to help us all feel connected...even as we distance ourselves to limit the spread of this virus.
 Thank you for your continued support.
 SCRT relies 100% on the support of the Southern Colorado community at this time.
 Your donations during the coming months will ensure SCRT's chances to regroup.
 Please consider showing your support through an online donation at https://scrtheatre.tix.com/Donation.aspx?OrgNum=5039.